-The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year 1 September 2020 to 31 August 2021.
+The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year 1 September 2021 to 31 August 2022.
 The annual report serves the purpose of both a trustees' report, and a directors' report under company law.

 The academy trust operates an academy for pupils aged 11 to 18 serving a catchment area in North Hertfordshire.
-It has a pupil capacity of 1150 although during the 2020/2021 financial year had a roll of 360 Year 7 and 8 Pupils.
+It has a pupil capacity of 1150 although during the 2021/2022 financial year had a roll of 540 Year 7, 8 and 9 Pupils.

 The school will grow by 180 students each year.
-At the time of the school census in October 2020 the roll was 356.
-The forecasted roll for the 2021/22 academic year is 540 and we currently have 538 students on roll as of the October 2021 Census.
+However, due to a shortage of places in the local area we took an additional form of 30 students meaning 210 students joined the school in September 2022 in Year 7.
+At the time of the school census in October 2021 the roll was 538.
+The forecasted roll for the 2022/23 academic year is 750 and we currently have 750 students on roll as of the October 2022 Census.